akshitagarwal10/nodeAngular1/README.md

 Client Side:
 -It is made on Angular (latest version 5.2.0).
--It takes in a single integer input (won't return anything if the input is not an integer), and on pressing the submit button or Enter,  it makes a get request to the api at backend.
+-It takes in a single integer input, and on pressing the submit button or Enter,  it makes a get request to the api at backend.
 -Api returns the data which is then shown at the client side in the tabular form.